MathieuTuli/autoHyper/README.md

 ##### XLSX Output #####
 Note that training progress is conveyed through console outputs, where per-epoch statements are outputed to indicate epoch time and train/test loss/accuracy.

-Note also that a per-epoch updating `.xlsx` file is created for every training session.
+Note also that a per-epoch `.csv` file is created for every training session.
 This file reports performance metrics of the CNN during training.
-An example is show in Table 2.
 Table 2: Performance metrics of VGG16 trained on CIFAR100 - 1 Epoch
 | Conv Block  | Train_loss_epoch_0 | in_S_epoch_0      | out_S_epoch_0     | fc_S_epoch_0      | in_rank_epoch_0 | out_rank_epoch_0 | fc_rank_epoch_0 | in_condition_epoch_0 | out_condition_epoch_0 | rank_velocity_0 | learning_rate_0 | acc_epoch_0 |
 |----|--------------------|-------------------|-------------------|-------------------|-----------------|------------------|-----------------|----------------------|-----------------------|-----------------|-----------------|-------------|